 Returns the nearest integer of equal or lesser value to n. n can be any real numeric value in the range of -1e308 <= n <= 1e308.

-'''
+This function can only be used in a foreach statement.

 q = foreach q generate floor(miles) as distance;

-'''